malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * _(tbd: needs diagram).
 * Then extend to actually producing action planning.

-## Worked Example - Primitive Rewards plus High-level Goals
+## Worked Example - Primitive Rewards plus Teacher Goals
 We now look at how we can train the executive control layer to understand and target teacher specified goals.
 In order to "trust" our policy, and produce biologically plausible solution, our network will not be pre-trained to understand high-level rewards based on the actual goal, nor will we use any externally driven RL mechanism based on measurement against the goal.
 Rather, we will provide the teacher goal as high-level "sense" input to the agent, and depend on i) the existence of primitive rewards as the training force, ii) the fact that the primitive rewards coincide with the teacher goal signal, and iii) a modelling capability that will discover the relationship and subsequently understand goal signals in the absence of primitive rewards.

 ![with-modelling](files/Executive-control-with-modelling.png)